junxit/us-congress-code/title-10/chapter-47/sec-850a.md

 (Added Pub.
 L. 99–661, div.
 A, title VIII, § 802(a)(1), Nov.
 14, 1986, 100 Stat.
 3905; Pub.
 L. 114–328, div.
 E, title LVII, § 5233, Dec.
 23, 2016, 130 Stat.
 2915.)

 ## Notes

-### Amendment of Subsection (c)

-Pub.
-L. 114–328, div.
-E, title LVII, § 5233, title LXIII, § 5542, Dec.
-23, 2016, 130 Stat.
-2915, 2967, and Ex.
-Ord.
-No. 13825, Mar.
-1, 2018, 83 F.R.
-9889, provided that, except as otherwise provided, effective on Jan.
-1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, subsection (c) is amended by striking “, or the president of a court-martial without a military judge,”.
-See 2016 Amendment note below.

 ### Amendments